 - A few ways to make the lasagna (or parts of the lasagna) ahead of time

 - How to substitute ingredients to make this dish gluten free

-If you've decided to make this lasagna for Thanksgiving (a great vegetarian dish option), don't forget to grab my Thanksgiving timeline checklist to help you prepare for dinner.
+If you've decided to make this lasagna for Thanksgiving (a great vegetarian dish option), don't forget to grab my printable Thanksgiving planner to help you prepare for dinner.

 This recipe has four main parts that come together to form the perfect vegetable lasagna!
 Here's a rundown of each component you'll be making for the lasagna:

 - Butternut Squash Sauce: Rather than using a traditional red sauce, we're making a homemade vegetable sauce for this lasagna.
 The flavors from the butternut squash, red bell peppers, and onion give this dish so much flavor!

 Don't be intimidated by using fresh butternut squash.
 It's easy to dice up and roast in the oven.
 Try using this video if it's your first time cutting up a butternut squash.